youngboy/engine-docs/source/setup-node.md

 <h3 id="lambda">AWS Lambda</h3>

-Since Engine relies on some state across requests to do performance tracing and caching, it needs to be run in a different way when you're using lambda that involves running a separate container.
+Since Engine relies on tracking some state across requests to do performance tracing and caching, it needs to be run in a different way when you're using Lambda that involves running a separate container.
 Thankfully, you can do this easily in just a few clicks!

 Head on over to the [AWS Lambda setup guide](./setup-lambda.html) to learn how to do it.